Isolated-/xgsd-cli/README.md

   - `error` (planned, not implemented yet) - determine what happens on error (continue|exit)
   - `action` - must match your function, e.g. `myAction` (**required**)
   - `enabled` - enable/disable at step level (default: `true`)
+  - `data` - same as top level
   - `options`
     - `timeout` - same as `options`, if undefined then `options.timeout` is used.
     - `retries` - same as `options`, if undefined then `options.retries` is used.

+When using `data` remember that in `chained` mode, the output of the last step is still passed into the next one without any additional data.
+If this limits you, let me know and I'll change it!

 Whilst many options are available, you only need: